Our Major Programs...

 The Humane Society of the United States estimates that 10,000 to 15,000 big cats are in private hands, from cages in basements to roadside zoos-- most of them in squalid and inhumane conditions.

-Of the roughly 20 accredited sanctuaries in the United States, only about a dozen take in big cats, Bears or other large carnivores.
-Consequently, TWAS plays a critical role in providing a safe haven and maintaining long-term shelter for many large carnivores.
 We work closely with city, state and federal agencies to provide relief when they confiscate animals.
 Unfortunately, with tens of thousands of large exotics living outside our zoo system today and being bred annually, the need for our services is increasingly urgent.

 Our Current Programs

 Our facilities are some of the most state-of-the-art in the nation.
-We have built more than 120 species-specific habitats ranging greatly in size, for Tiger, Wolf, Black Bear, Grizzly Bear, African Lion, Leopard, Lynx and Bobcat.
+We have built more than 120 species-specific habitats ranging greatly in size, for Tiger, Wolf, Black Bear, Grizzly Bear, African Lion, Leopard, Cheetah, Lynx and Bobcat.
 Other animals dwell in very large enclosures during their rehabilitation process and are carefully joined into cohesive groups that ultimately will have new habitats built for them to live in.
 These roomy, comfortable environments offer our rescued animals unprecedented freedom and more natural living spaces.
 All of our large-acreage habitats have unique underground dens that are spacious, comfortable and maintain constant temperature of about 60 degrees all year long.

 We focus on three specific programs to advance our mission: